Harumafuji Kōhei: Personal life

 Harumafuji married M. Battuul in Japan on October 10, 2011.
 The wedding ceremony was held according to sumo traditions, and the bride wore Japanese ceremonial clothes.
 Harumafuji and Battuul met in 2009, when Battuul graduated from Iwate University in northern Japan.
 They were engaged in September 2010.
 The wedding ceremony had been postponed due to upheavals in the sumo world over the match-fixing scandal.
 Their first daughter was born in December 2010.
 Their second daughter was born in May 2012.

 In June 2013 he revealed that in 2010, he had acquired the qualification to be a policeman in Mongolia through distance education, and that he had plans to go to Mongolia to publish his graduation thesis, which was about the differences between Mongolian and Japanese law.
 In 2014 he attended classes at the graduate school of Hosei University, studying the Mongolian economy and education system.

 He is a keen painter and in September 2018 around 20 of his paintings were exhibited in a gallery in Ginza to mark the opening of his school.

+In November 2023, he received an honorary doctorate from Tokyo International University for his work in Japanese-Mongolian relations.
+In 2018, Harumafuji founded a school in Ulaanbaatar to teach Japanese morals and language, covering all grades from kindergarten to high school.
+Now teaching 1,800 students, Harumafuji also received compliments from the university's chancellor, who congratulated him on "his daily behavior and attitude in the ring."